National Cemetery Administration

 This government lot is closed to interments.

-From Philadelphia International Airport take 95 North to Island Avenue West, this changes to Cobbs Creek Parkway.
-Rear entrance of cemetery is off Cobbs Creek Parkway.
-Follow cemetery road to the left to Soldiers Plot.
+From Philadelphia International Airport take 95 North to Island Avenue West, changes to Cobbs Creek Parkway.
+Rear entrance of cemetery off Cobbs Creek Parkway.
+Follow cemetery road to top of hill to Naval Plot.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.